Finding a new intervention for methamphetamine use disorder while tackling social issues and stigma

 Data from OPTIMA clinical trial supported more flexible models of care

 One of his team’s most recent trials was on opioid use, which aimed to improve models of care for managing opioid use disorder.
-Dr. Jutras-Aswad and other colleagues involved in the Canadian Research Initiative on Substance Misuse (CRISM) decided to start the study, called OPTIMA, after finding that most studies on opioids were outdated as they focused on heroin use, and not the use of much stronger substances like fentanyl.
+Dr. Jutras-Aswad and other colleagues involved in the Canadian Research Initiative in Substance Matters (CRISM) decided to start the study, called OPTIMA, after finding that most studies on opioids were outdated as they focused on heroin use, and not the use of much stronger substances like fentanyl.
 But the medical intervention for opioid addiction was also burdensome on the patients, requiring daily direct supervision of methadone or buprenorphine/naloxone intake at a clinic or pharmacy for three months and sometimes longer.
 The team found a less demanding but equally effective intervention by using a model of care that allows for take-home buprenorphine/naloxone early in treatment.

 “What we were trying to do with OPTIMA was first conduct a trial looking at the effectiveness of methadone and buprenorphine/naloxone in a population of people who were using more potent opioids, but also trying to bring a much more flexible model of care for buprenorphine/naloxone, which allows for less supervision and less demanding models of care,” says Dr. Jutras-Aswad.